Support Comparative Literature

 Category Archives: News

-Daniel Perry’s newest book of short stories, Hamburger, will be published by Thistledown Press in May 2016.
+Daniel Perry’s second book of short stories, Nobody Looks That Young Here, will be published on April 1 by Guernica Editions.
 Daniel completed his MA at the Centre in 2007.

 Professor John Zilcosky has been elected the recipient of a Friedrich Wilhelm Bessel Research Award.
 The Bessel award is conferred in recognition of lifetime achievements in research.
 It is awarded to mid-career scholars (up to 18 years after the PhD … Continue reading